Balsalazide is a medication that treats active, mild to moderate ulcerative colitis. It is an oral prescription drug.

 - rapid or deep breathing

 - shortness of breath

-Balsalazide should be used cautiously or avoided with some other medications.
+Balsalazide should be taken cautiously or avoided with some other medications.
 It might increase the side effects of certain drugs, such as:

-Be sure to tell your doctor about all the medications you are taking.
+A person should be sure to tell their doctor about all the medications they are taking.